 Eligibility for the Employee Business Expense Deduction

 If you have to pay to park your vehicle at your workplace, this isn't deductible.
 As long as you're driving for business purposes and not for commuting, however, these costs can be deducted.

-If you're having a meal with or entertaining clients, customers, business associates or employees, these costs are deductible if they are directly related to and associated with conducting business.
-"Directly related" means that the purpose of the gathering was to conduct business, that you did indeed engage in business, and that you—or, more precisely, your employer—had every reason to believe that the event would result in income.
+If you're having a meal with or entertaining clients, customers, or other employees, these costs are deductible when they're directly related to conducting business.
+"Directly related" means that the purpose of the gathering was to conduct business, that you did indeed engage in business, and that you—or your employer—had every reason to believe that the event would result in income.

 How to Deduct Employee Business Expenses